-Formation modules include:
+Formation modules included:

 - Biblical Foundations of Mission